sayakpaul/CI-CD-for-Model-Training/README.md

 # CI/CD for Model Training in ML

 This repository holds files and scripts for incorporating simple CI/CD practices for model training in ML.
-Following references have been used to prepare the files under the `build` directory:
+Following resources have been used to prepare the files under the `build` directory:

 * [Vertex AI Training with TFX and Vertex Pipelines](https://www.tensorflow.org/tfx/tutorials/tfx/gcp/vertex_pipelines_vertex_training)
 * [MLOps with Vertex AI by GCP](https://github.com/GoogleCloudPlatform/mlops-with-vertex-ai)